ayladillis/code-refactor/assets/README.md

 ## Method

-Inorder to champion accesability in the HTML and CSS code I was created by Horiseon Social Solution Services, Inc I will be implementing several tactics.
-First adding alt tags to all images so those with visual impairments or those without access to proper internet services can still gleen information from the cite.
+Inorder to champion accesability in the HTML and CSS code I was given by Horiseon Social Solution Services, Inc I will be implementing several tactics.
+First adding alt tags to all images so those with visual impairments or those without access to proper internet services can still gleen information from the site.
 Next I will be centering the text under 'Lead Generation', 'Brand Awareness' and 'Cost Management' as well as changing the text color to black and outlining it to make it easier to read.
+Lastly I will be fixing the webpage size to fit the window width.

 ## Tools Used